ComposableAnalytics/Docs/docs/DataFlows/DataFlow-Error-Handling.md

 # DataFlow Error Handling Options

 The Composable DataFlow Designer provides a full (visual) development environment, with features ranging from debugging to version control, to replicate the concepts of coding in an IDE.
-To further that goal, the DataFlow Designer allows the user to define how to handle errors, at both a global level and Module level.
+To further that goal, the DataFlow Designer allows the user to define how to handle errors, at both a global (DataFlow) level and granular (Module) level.
 There are three major features that encompass error handling for DataFlows:

-- Continue On Error (at both global and Module level)
+- Continue On Error
 - Email On Error
 - Execute On Error

-The Global DataFlow error handling settings can be altered in the Error Handling Options modal by selecting the `Error Handling Options` button in the Designer.
+The global DataFlow error handling settings can be altered in the Error Handling Options modal by selecting the `Error Handling Options` button in the Designer.

 ![!Error Handling Options for DataFlows](img/Error-Handling-01.png)

-Individual Module-level error handling can be set by clicking on the gear icon on the top right of a Module.
+The granular Module level error handling can be set by clicking on the gear icon on the top right of a Module.

 ![!Error Handling Options for individual Modules](img/Error-Handling-02.png)

-A Module Settings modal is provided to set individual Module options, including Retry (retries a given Module during Execution for a specified number of times, separated by a specified amount of time), Continue on Error (as explained below) and Cache Run Results.
+A Module Settings modal is provided to set individual Module options, including:

+- Retry (retries a given Module during Execution for a specified number of times, with each retry separated by a specified amount of time)
+- Continue on Error
+- Cache Run Results

 ![!Error Handling Options for individual Modules](img/Error-Handling-03.png)

+With these features for error handling and manipulation, Composable users can be further empowered to automate DataFlow applications.

 ## Continue On Error